twota/terms-of-service-and-privacy-policy/README.md

 To maintain the safety, integrity, and trust of the “Twota” community, we reserve the right to make invisible, suspend or permanently disable any user account under the following circumstances:

-▪Non-Verified Accounts Beyond [X] Days:
+▪Non-Verified Accounts Beyond 30 Days:

-If a user registers for a “Twota” account but does not successfully complete the required verification process, or fails to submit a verification request, and more than "[X] calendar days" have elapsed since the date the account was created.
+If a user registers for a “Twota” account but does not successfully complete the required verification process, or fails to submit a verification request, and more than "30 calendar days" have elapsed since the date the account was created.

-▪Inactive Accounts Beyond [X] Days:
+▪Inactive Accounts Beyond 90 Days:

-If a user registers for a “Twota” account but has not engaged in any activity or usage of the “Twota” application for more than "[X] calendar days".
+If a user registers for a “Twota” account but has not engaged in any activity or usage of the “Twota” application for more than "90 calendar days".

 In such cases, “Twota” may classify such accounts as inactive or spam and will make them invisible, suspend, block, or permanently delete them without prior notice.